 - A long and detailed grade will earn you $5,000, or maybe more under special circumstances.
 Generally any high-quality, high-difficulty pieces deserves an evaluation of this quality.
 It should discuss every possible aspect of the art form, focusing on both what the artist did particularly well but importantly on what they could improve, as well as anything else you feel is appropriate.
 The idea is to maximise feedback to highly-talented artists in order to push them to the peak of their abilities.

-Curators will be paid on a fortnightly basis by Monbrey.
+Curators will be paid on a completely irregular basis by whoever gets made to do it.